Erica Frank

-Erica Frank is a U.S.-born educational innovator, physician, medical and educational researcher, politician, and public health advocate.
-Since 2006, she has been a professor in the Faculty of Medicine at the University of British Columbia (UBC); she is the Inventor/Founder of NextGenU.org.
+Erica Frank is a U.S.-born educational inventor, physician, medical and educational researcher, professor, politician, and public health advocate.
+Since 2006, she has been a professor in the Faculty of Medicine at the University of British Columbia (UBC); she is the Inventor/Founder of NextGenU.org, and the steward of the 1985 Nobel Peace Prize commemorative medal awarded to the International Physicians for the Prevention of Nuclear War - Canada.